saifulkhan/dphil_project_search_index/README.md

 Nevertheless, it can particulary be useful for learning, educational, and research purposes.

-The search engine consists of 5 sub projects.
+The search engine consists of following sub projects.
-- Common
+1. Common
-- Simulate-Data        <-- Create a large-scale data/files to be searched
+2. Simulate-Data        <-- Create a large-scale data/files to be searched
-- LanguageProcessor    <-- Search: WordNet reader
+3. LanguageProcessor    <-- Search: WordNet reader
-- Ontology             <-- Search: ontology modules to support knowledge-assisted search, e.g., query expansion, ranking
+4. Ontology             <-- Search: ontology modules to support knowledge-assisted search, e.g., query expansion, ranking
-- Inverted-Index       <-- Index: to create, read, and update index (of files to be searched)
+5. Inverted-Index       <-- Index: to create, read, and update index (of files to be searched)
-- Search-Interface-Qt. <-- UI
+6. Search-Interface-Qt. <-- UI

 # Common